HarperDB/documentation/docs/administration/fabric-studio/cluster-creation-management.md

 ## Harper Deployment Types:

 ### Colocated:
 Multi-tenant clusters are deployed on shared hosts alongside clusters from other organizations, but data and workloads remain completely isolated.
-Colocated deployments are optimal for organizations seeking excellent performance across any of our three available regions: US, Global, or Europe
+Colocated deployments are optimal for organizations seeking excellent performance across available regions.

 ### Dedicated:
 Dedicated clusters run on hosts reserved for a single organization.
 These environments are available in ten more specialized regions, and offer performance isolation and higher resource limits.
 Dedicated deployments are ideal for organizations with stricter compliance or performance requirements